youliangtan/robot_manipulator_control/README.md

-# rmf_robot_demo
+# robot_manipulator_control
-(DEVELOPING) RMF robot manipulator project, involved in using a UR10, dynamixel gripper, and AGV in a demo showcase.
+(DEVELOPING) robot manipulator project, involved in using a UR10, 'self-made' dynamixel gripper.
-ROS1 and ROS2 are used in communication integration.
+ROS1 and ROS2 will eventually be used in communication integration.

 UR10 arm Manipulation: uses [ROS MOVEIT!](https://moveit.ros.org) in motion planning